How to Sue If You're Assaulted by Police or Prison Guards

 Three Steps to Protect Your Rights

-Whether dealing with police or prisons, there are a few things you can do to protect your rights.
+Whether dealing with police or prison staff, there are a few things you can do to protect your rights.

 However, Friedman says, it’s not a good idea to see a doctor just to build a case.
 “What’s important is, if you need treatment, you get treatment,” he says.
 “But you don’t go for treatment because you want to bring a lawsuit.
 If you go into a hospital and say, ‘I’d like you to examine me because I’m thinking of suing the police,’ they will write that down.”